-Available in the Grace bay Region of Providenciales, parasailing is another exciting way to experience the sun and ocean.
+Parasailing is available in the Grace Bay Beach region of Providenciales and is another exciting way to experience ocean, beaches and sun.

-From high above the ocean, many of the larger sea creatures can be seen swimming below, including turtles and dolphins, and an unforgettable view is obtained of the network of coral that makes up the barrier reef.
+From high above the water, many of the larger sea creatures can be seen swimming below, including turtles, dolphins, rays and sharks, and an unforgettable view is had of the complex network of coral that makes up our barrier reef.
 During smooth conditions, it’s also possible to see starfish in the clear sandy areas.

 Average flights are about 15 to 20 minutes, and are capable of reaching nearly 500 feet.
 The local parasail captains don’t really have a set minimum age, and depending on total weight, it’s possible for up to three people to ride per flight.
 No experience in necessary to ride and no controls are operated by the rider.

-Unlike in some other countries, custom parasailing powerboats are used here, with proper decks and winch systems.
-This means that rides are safer, and you don’t have to get wet – unless you want to!
+Unlike in some other tropical countries, custom parasailing powerboats are used here, with proper decks and winch systems.
+This means that rides are safer, the launch is easier, and you don’t have to get wet – unless you want to!

 As is the case with most outdoor activities in the Turks and Caicos, there are optimal conditions for parasailing.
 If your vacation schedule allows, we advise planning excursions such as parasailing, snorkelling and boat cruises around the calmest weather.